1rifath1/Second_Mind/README.md

 ---

-Created as part of the AI Learning System Challenge
+Created as part of the BOSCH X IIT Hyderbad Hackathon 2025